ground-x/caver-java-ext-kas/README.md

 ### Introduced KASWallet
 KASWallet allows you to handle transaction instance in caver-java by using KAS Wallet API.
-  - Generate and manage account by using KAS Wallet API.
+  - Generate and manage accounts by using KAS Wallet API.
   - Sign a transaction instance in caver-java by using KAS Wallet API.

 KASWallet can be used as a member called `wallet` of the `CaverExtKAS` class.
 The `CaverExtKAS` class can provide the same usability as the 'wallet' of `Caver` class in caver-java through KASWallet.
 Also, `Contract`, `KIP7`, `KIP17` classes in caver-java can be used the same as the existing caver-java.

 Here we introduced a simple example using Contract, KIP7 and KIP17 respectively.
-Please refer to Contract, KIP7 and KIP17 of Klaytn Docs for detailed usage.
+Please refer to Contract, KIP7 and KIP17 of [Klaytn Docs](https://docs.klaytn.com/bapp/sdk/caver-java/getting-started#smart-contract) for detailed usage.

 #### Use Contract class with KASWallet
 ```java